Hugo-bot79/PHYS3116_Astrophysics-group-2/Assessment task meeting notes 1 - 25.9 abhi.md

 Note:
 # Choice
-XingKun Feng:
+XingKun Feng:Option 1
-Abhinaya Jeyandran:
+Abhinaya Jeyandran:Option 1
-Hugo Chen:
+Hugo Chen: Option 1

 # What will be included in our assessment task.
 XingKun Feng: